-- 105. Pursuant to the Stipulation in Daniels, Defendant City and the NYPD were required to implement a written policy which prohibits racial or ethnic/national origin profiling in violation of the United States and New York State Constitutions.
-As explained herein, Defendants have violated that written policy. - 106.
-Pursuant to the Stipulation in Daniels, Defendant City and the NYPD were also required, inter alia, to: (a) supervise, monitor and train officers and supervisors regarding the policy prohibiting unlawful racial profiling; (b) to conduct supervision and monitoring of the policy through audits by the NYPD Quality Assurance Division that determine whether, and to what extent, the audited stop, question and frisk activity is based upon reasonable suspicion; (c) to require that NYPD officers and supervisors document stop, question and frisk activity in UF-250 forms, memo books, logs and monthly activity reports; to compile a database of all UF-250 reports; and (d) to conduct public information and outreach through community forums, high school workshops and distribution of materials informing the public about their rights concerning stop, question and frisk encounters and making complaints about concerns arising from a stop, question and/or frisk encounter with the police.
-On information and belief, Defendants did not perform all of these requirements.
+46. Pursuant to the Stipulation in Daniels, et al. v.
+The City of New York, Defendant City and the NYPD were required to implement a written policy which prohibits racial or ethnic/national origin profiling which violates the United States and New York State Constitutions.
+As explained herein, Defendants have violated that written policy.
+Defendant City and the NYPD were also required, inter alia, to supervise, monitor and train officers and supervisors regarding the policy prohibiting unlawful racial profiling; to conduct supervision and monitoring of the policy through audits by the NYPD Quality Assurance Division that determine whether, and to what extent, the audited stop, question and frisk activity is based upon reasonable suspicion; to require that NYPD officers and supervisors document stop, question and frisk activity in UF-250 forms, memo books, logs and monthly activity reports; to compile a database of all UF-250 reports; to conduct public information and outreach through community forums, high school workshops and distribution of materials informing the public about their rights concerning stop, question and frisk encounters and making complaints about concerns arising from a stop, question and/or frisk encounter with the police.

-107. None of these measures, moreover, sufficiently or adequately addressed, much less irrevocably eradicated, curbed or deterred the NYPD's pervasive policy, practice and/or custom of unconstitutional stops and frisks.
-Thus, despite these initiatives, Plaintiffs, and hundreds of thousands of other individuals, continue to face the imminent likelihood of becoming victims of the NYPD's constitutional abuses in violation of the Fourth and Fourteenth Amendments to the U.S. and New York State Constitutions.
+47. None of these measures, however, sufficiently or adequately have addressed, much less irrevocably eradicated, curbed or deterred the NYPD's pervasive policy, practice and/or custom of unconstitutional stops and frisks.
+Thus, despite these initiatives, Plaintiff, and hundreds of thousands of other individuals, continue to face the imminent likelihood of becoming victims of the NYPD's constitutional abuses in violation of the Fourth and Fourteenth Amendments to the U.S. and New York State Constitutions.

-FIRST CLAI M

-(Claims of Named Plaintiffs and Class Members Pursuant to 42 U.S.C. § 1983 Against All Defendants for Violations of the Fourth Amendment)
+FIRST CLAI M (Claim Pursuant to 42 U.S.C. § 1983 Against All Defendants for Violations of the Fourth Amendment)

-- 108. Plaintiffs repeat and re-allege paragraphs 1 through 107 above as if fully set forth herein. - 109.
-Defendants City, Commissioner Kelly, Bloomberg, Rodriguez, Goodman, Jane Doe, Hernandez, Joyce, Kelly (Shield #34759), John Doe #1, John Doe #2, Popichurdo, Salerno and Hayes and have implemented, enforced, encouraged and sanctioned a policy, practice and/or custom of stopping and frisking the members of the Plaintiff class without the reasonable articulable suspicion of criminality required by the Fourth Amendment.
-These constitutional abuses often are coupled with unconstitutional searches and seizures and, at times, excessive force. - 110.
-The NYPD's constitutional abuses and violations were, and are, directly and proximately caused by policies, practices and/or customs devised, implemented, enforced, encouraged and sanctioned by the City, Commissioner Kelly and Bloomberg, including: (a) the failure to adequately and properly screen, train, and supervise NYPD officers; (b) the failure to properly and adequately monitor and discipline NYPD officers; and (c) the overt and tacit encouragement and sanctioning of, and the failure to rectify, the NYPD's suspicionless stop and frisk practices.
+- 48. Plaintiffs repeat and re-allege paragraphs 1 through 47 above as if fully set forth herein. - 49.
+Defendants City, Kelly, Bloomberg, Rodriguez, Goodman, Jane Doe and John Does ##1 and 2 and have implemented, enforced, encouraged and sanctioned a policy, practice and/or custom of stopping and frisking individuals without the reasonable articulable suspicion of criminality required by the Fourth Amendment.
+These constitutional abuses often are coupled with unconstitutional searches and seizures and, at times, excessive force. - 50.
+The NYPD's constitutional abuses and violations were and are directly and proximately caused by policies, practices and/or customs devised, implemented, enforced, encouraged and sanctioned by the City, Kelly and Bloomberg, including: (1) the failure to adequately and properly screen, train, and supervise NYPD officers; (2) the failure to properly and adequately monitor and discipline NYPD officers; and (3) the overt and tacit encouragement and sanctioning of, and the failure to rectify, the NYPD's suspicionless stop and frisk practices.